wojcikpawel/PacmanRepository/README.md

 ## Inspiration🔱
-The game was written during a laboratory within the project www.SzkolaReacta.pl under the leadership Patryk Omiotek.
+The game was build during computer laboratory within the project www.SzkolaReacta.pl under the leadership Patryk Omiotek.